 Key to this approach is preparing enough ground for each batch of turf as it becomes available.
 If you prepare the entire surface it’s likely to be ruined by weather, cats and birds, proving a big waste of time.

 I have decided to dig a pond on part of the ground as well, which will be a big attraction for wildlife to make up for the lost wild plants.
 I have allowed for a path beside the shed, and the pond is going into the back left.
-Notice also that I have left a border round the sides of the lawn to plant some wildflowers which will avoid the need for strimming.
+Notice also that I have left a border round the sides of the lawn to plant some wild flowers, which will avoid the need for strimming.
+Wild flower seed here.

-If you’re interested in turfing a new lawn and need to buy some turf for it, please get in touch.
-We can provide turf for any area – just give us a call for a quote.
+If you’re interested in turfing a new lawn and need to buy some turf for it, find it here.
+We can provide and lay turf for any area in Dumfries and Galloway, just give us a call for a quote.